A 3D lattice defect and efficient computations in topological MBQC: Measurement-Based Quantum Computation in the cluster state

-The cluster state being obtained by a finite depth quantum circuit, it is short-range entangled, but a non-trivial SPT state.
+The cluster state being obtained by a finite depth quantum circuit, it is short-range entangled, but in a non-trivial Symmetry Protected Topological phase.
 Local measurements then realize the gauging to a proper topological order (see also~\cite{GaugingMeasurement} for a general point of view on this), which is the fundamental process enabling MBQC.